What is an Upper GI Test?

 Before you come to the hospital, explain to your child what will happen.
 For young children, use simple words and explain only right before the test.

-Follow the eating and drinking instructions below.
-If your child is taking medicines ordered by a doctor, give them at the scheduled times.
+You should receive specific eating and drinking instructions for your child before the test.
+If your child is taking medicines ordered by a doctor, confirm that you should give them at the normally scheduled times.

 During the Test

-During the test, your child will drink special liquid called barium.
-Barium is a milky white liquid that is usually strawberry or fruit-flavored.
-After he / she drinks the liquid, a doctor (radiologist) or X-ray technologist will take X-rays of the child's belly.
+During the test, your child will drink a special liquid called barium.
+Barium is a milky-white liquid that is usually strawberry or fruit-flavored.
+After they drink the liquid, a doctor (radiologist) or X-ray technologist will take X-rays of your child's belly.

-Nothing will hurt your child during the test, but he / she will need to lie still on the X-ray table.
-If your child is unable to lie still, our staff may assist your child with holding still.
+Nothing will hurt your child during the test, but they will need to lie still on the X-ray table.
+If your child is unable to lie still, staff may help your child with holding still.

 It is possible that during the procedure your child may experience some discomfort.
-Please tell the doctor, nurse or technologist if pain occurs.
+Tell the doctor, nurse or technologist if pain occurs.

 After the Test

-The technologist will tell you that you may leave when all the X-ray pictures are taken.
 Your child may return to normal daily activities.
-Results of the test will be sent to your child's doctor who will contact you about the results.
+Results of the test will be sent to your child's doctor.

-After the upper GI test, it is helpful for your child to drink plenty of liquids to help him / her to pass the barium out of his / her intestine.
+After the upper GI test, it is helpful for your child to drink plenty of liquids to help them pass the barium out of their intestine.
 Give your child liquids like juices, water, and Kool-Aid or fruit punch.
-It is possible that your child's stool may appear whitish in color for 24-48 hours after the test due to the barium that he / she has swallowed.
+It is possible that your child's stool may appear whitish in color for 24-48 hours after the test because of the barium that they swallowed.